z-dickson/covid_legislators_replication/ReadMe.md

-There are six files necessary for replication that are in the main directory:
+There are eight files necessary for replication that are in the main directory:

 1. `master.py` - This file runs the entire analysis.
 2. `analysis.R` - This file runs all R code